AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >title="Interface"
 >abstract="The new Campaign v8 web interface offers an integrated, intuitive and consistent user experience."

-The new Campaign v8 web interface offers a modern, integrated and intuitive user experience to simplify workflows, marketing campaigns design and delivery, and consistent with Adobe Experience Platform native applications experience.
+The new Campaign v8 web interface offers a modern and intuitive user experience to simplify marketing campaign design and delivery.
+This new interface is integrated with Adobe Experience Platform.

 <!--
 Key concepts when browsing the user interface are common with Adobe Experience Platform.
 Refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-ui/ui-guide.html#adobe-experience-platform-ui-guide) for more details.